 What is an Exemption Certificate?

-If your LLC has a valid exemption certificate, or resale certificate, you can buy goods from a wholesaler without paying sales tax, though you may pay a use tax.
+If your business has a valid exemption certificate, or resale certificate, you can buy goods from a wholesaler without paying Missouri sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.

 The catch is that whenever you do use an exemption certificate to purchase goods, you are legally bound to resell those items and collect sales tax when you do so.
 If you do not resell those items, or fail to collect sales tax, the punishment could be costly fines or potential jail time.